karllhughes/learn/_posts/2022-02-12-the-ultimate-list-of-developer-podcasts.md

 Topic: Entrepreneurship

 The Rogue Startups podcast features two bootstrapped startup founders as they grow their businesses.
 We feature experts in the fields of sales, marketing, and product development to hear how they're growth hacking their productized services, WordPress plugins, and SaaS products.
-If you're on the journey of an entrepreneur then tune and hear how we're tackling some of the same obstacles you may be facing, and how we're winning in the game of business.
+If you're on the journey of an entrepreneur then tune in and hear how we're tackling some of the same obstacles you may be facing, and how we're winning in the game of business.
 Listeners of Startups for the Rest of Us, Mixergy, Zero to Scale, Bootstrapped Web, The Startup Chat, and Rhodium Podcast will love checking...

 ### [Global Product Management Talk](http://www.blogtalkradio.com/prodmgmttalk)

 Topic: Product Management

 ProdMgmtTalk Professionals forwarding the movement for product excellence by design.
-Discussions about the art, craft and discipline required for products that contribute value.
-All aspects of customer development, user experience, product innovation, design, development, marketing and scaling. @ProdMgmtTalk Founded by @CindyFSolomon talking with thought leaders from Silicon Valley and beyond. @StartupProduct @ProductSummit Syndicating The Everyday Innovator with Chad McAllister.
+Discussions about the art, craft, and discipline required for products that contribute value.
+All aspects of customer development, user experience, product innovation, design, development, marketing, and scaling. @ProdMgmtTalk Founded by @CindyFSolomon talking with thought leaders from Silicon Valley and beyond. @StartupProduct @ProductSummit Syndicating The Everyday Innovator with Chad McAllister.

 ### [This is Product Management](https://tipm.feedbackloop.com/tag/product-management)